 Describe how the Eligible Entity will ensure that any prospective subgrantee deploying network facilities meets the minimum qualifications for providing information on ownership as outlined on page 75 of the BEAD NOFO.
-If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
+If the Eligible Entity opts to provide application materials related to the a.
+Detail how the Eligible Entity will require prospective subgrantees to provide ownership information consistent with the requirements set forth in 47 C.F.R. § 1.2112(a)(1)-(7).

+BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
 The response must:

-A. Required Supporting Ownership Information
+Required Supporting Ownership Information